-where $\tilde{C}$ is defined in Theorem~\ref{thm:TPM}. \end{restatable} This regret bound essentially matches the distribution-independent frequentist regret bound of OCIM-OFU in the next section.
-The proof of the above theorem relies on the posterior sampling regret decomposition in \cite{russo2014learning}.
-However, we combine it with the TPM condition in Theorem \ref{thm:TPM}, as well as the traditional UCB analysis, to derive the Bayesian regret bound on the OCIM problem.
-OCIM-TS can also be applied to general C$^2$MAB-T problems and allow any benchmark offline oracles (e.g., approximate or heuristic oracles).
-We provide the Bayesian regret bound of OCIM-TS on general C$^2$MAB-T problems in Appendix.
+\end{restatable} This regret bound essentially matches the distribution-independent frequentist regret bound of OCIM-OFU in the next section.
+The proof of the above theorem is inspired by the posterior sampling regret decomposition of \citet{russo2014learning}.
+However, we combine the key property of posterior sampling with the TPM condition in Theorem \ref{thm:TPM} to tackle non-monotonicity.
+OCIM-TS can also be applied to general C$^2$MAB-T problems and allows any benchmark offline oracles (e.g., approximate or heuristic oracles).
+We provide the Bayesian regret bound of OCIM-TS on general C$^2$MAB-T problems in the Appendix.